lewis-creates/music-review/README.md

 ## **Typography**

 I decided to import the Oswald font from Google Fonts as I felt it had a modern vibe to it without compromising on readability.
 It's stylish, clear to read and worked well with all of the applications features.

+## *Features**

+**Features common to all pages**

+Navigation - The navbar appears on every page of the application.
+However, the links shown in the image only appear when the user is logged in.
+If the user is not logged in, they will see Home, Login and Register.
+The nav bar is fully responsive and collapses inside of a 'burger' icon on smaller devices.
+If the user wishes to logout, they are prompted with a confirmation modal to ensure they didn't press it by mistake.

+This feature helps the user as it gives them a clear, easy way to navigate around the website and find what they need.